 Public Computer Use

-The Library now offers the Dig•Me Center with 2 computers equiped with the Adobe Creative Suite 6, Microsoft Office and a subscription to over 2000 on-line software tutorials at lynda.com.
+The Library now offers the Dig•Me Center with 2 computers equiped with the Adobe Creative Suite 6, Microsoft Office and much more!.
 The room is available for individuals and groups to work on projects, training and video conferencing.
 A request form is available here.
 Please call the Library at 765-743-2261 with any questions.

 Computer use on the public computers is limited to 2.5 hours per day.
 A user's account must be in good standing in order to be eligible for computer use privileges.
 Guest passes are available for visitors to our area.

 Use of the Library's public wireless service is not restricted by time of use.